This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 To access Configuration page in the Administration Console

-1. Follow the procedure To access Convertigo Administration Console to access Convertigo Administration Home page.
+1. Follow the procedure in Accessing the Administration Console to access Convertigo Administration Home page.

-2. Click the Configuration button on the Left menu:
+2. Click the Config button on the Left menu:

 The Administration Console Configuration page opens:

-Figure 4 - 10: Administration Console Configuration page
+Figure 4 - 10: Administration Console Config page

 Presentation of the Configuration page